German hard line on Italy may rebound with Deutsche in crisis

-After months of argument over how to deal with bad debts in the Italian financial system, Deutsche Bank (DBKGn.DE) instead took center stage on Friday, with its share price near record lows and its chief executive trying to reassure staff and markets that Germany's biggest bank remains robust.
+After months of argument over how to deal with bad debts in the Italian financial system, Deutsche Bank instead took centre stage on Friday, with its share price near record lows and its chief executive trying to reassure staff and markets that Germany's biggest bank remains robust.

 Renzi went easy on expressing any Schadenfreude on Friday, but knocked the ball back into the German court.
 "We have always said that the European Union has to do everything in its power to fix the problems of the banking sector and the main worry focuses on the German lenders," he told national broadcaster RAI.